SupeRuier/awesome-active-learning/contents/pb_classification.md

 Pre-divide the pool into batches by a certain why.
 Then select from each batches.
 Except the pre-cluster, there are other criteria to prepare the batches:
-- Divide by loss on auxiliary tasks (self-supervised tasks)
+- Divide by loss on auxiliary tasks (self-supervised tasks).
+- Divide by certain distance.

 Works:
 - Using Self-Supervised Pretext Tasks for Active Learning [2022]
+- BAL: Balancing Diversity and Novelty for Active Learning [2024, TPAMI]

 ## 3. Expected Improvements